substain/TalkieTalkie/README.md

 You can test the example presentation here: [https://substain.itch.io/talkietalkie](https://substain.itch.io/talkietalkie).

+## Requirements
+* Godot 4.x (*This template was only tested with Godot 4.4+.
+Using an earlier version should be possible with minor modifications.*
+* A basic understanding of how to use Godot

 ## Quickstart: How to create a new presentation
 The following steps are intended to provide a quick introduction to creating a new presentation with this framework.

 1) Create an inherited scene from `engine/base/presentation.tscn`.
 Using a separate folder for your presentation and its assets may be helpful, e.g. in `content/my_presentation`